JamesManown/JavaRayCastProgram/README.md

 The raycasts act as explained previously.
 Each cast is ejected at it's own angle and tries to find the first collision made with the aforementioned solid walls.

+## Video

+Click below to watch a YouTube video of the program in action!

 [![](http://img.youtube.com/vi/VYJg_PsuSOY/0.jpg)](http://www.youtube.com/watch?v=VYJg_PsuSOY "Raycasted Program Video")